blarghie/blarghie.github.io/_posts/2015-05-26-nomi-demo-apps.markdown

 </div>

 <div class="text-block small">
-	<br /><br />In the QSR case we developed a loyalty program wherein as the user approached the register to pay for her food; she wood tap on a device that would "punch" her store card, leading up to promotions.
+	<br /><br />In the QSR case we developed a loyalty program wherein as the user approached the register to pay for her food; she would tap on a device that would "punch" her store card, leading up to promotions.
 	<ul class="sketch">

 		<li><img src="{{ base.url }}/images/Nomi/Beacon-spec-01.png" />